-Pursuant to 19 CFR 351.414(b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average NVs to weighted-average EPs (or constructed export prices (CEP)) (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
-In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs to the EP or CEP of individual U.S. sales (the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in AD investigations.
+Pursuant to 19 CFR 351.414(b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average NVs to weighted-average EPs (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
+In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs to the EP of individual U.S. sales (the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in AD investigations.25

-In recent investigations, Commerce applied a "differential pricing" analysis for determining whether application of the average-to-transaction method is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and section 777A(d)(1)(B) of the Act.
-Commerce finds that the differential pricing analysis used in recent investigations may be instructive for purposes of
+In numerous proceedings, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.26 Commerce finds that the differential pricing analysis used in those recent proceedings may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
+Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating weighted-average dumping margins.

-&lt;sup>25 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012) and accompanying Issues and Decision Memorandum at Comment 1; see also Apex Frozen Foods Private Ltd. v.
-United States, 37 F. Supp.
-3d 1286, 1322 (CIT 2014), aff'd, 862 F. 3d 1337 (Fed.
-Cir.
-2017).
+25 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum (IDM) at Comment 1; see also CP Kelco Oy v.
+United States, 978 F. Supp.
+2d 1315, 1324 (CIT 2014).

-&lt;sup>26 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair, 78 FR 33351 (June 4, 2013); Steel Concrete Reinforcing Bar from Mexico: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, 79 FR 54967 (September 15, 2014); see also Welded Line Pipe from the Republic of Turkey: Final Determination of Sales at Less Than Fair Value, 80 FR 61362 (October 13, 2015).
+26 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33351 (June 4, 2013), and accompanying IDM at Comment 3; see also Certain Activated Carbon from the People's Republic of China: Final Results of Antidumping Duty Administrative Review; 2012-2013, 79 FR 70163 (November 25, 2014), and accompanying IDM at Comment 2.